Sink: Materials

 Stainless steel is most commonly used in kitchens and commercial applications because it represents a good trade-off between cost, usability, durability, and ease of cleaning.
 Most stainless steel sinks are made by drawing a sheet of stainless steel over a die.
 Some very deep sinks are fabricated by welding.
 Stainless steel sinks will not be damaged by hot or cold objects and resist damage from impacts.
+Stainless steel sinks are widely celebrated for their durability, sleek appearance, and resistance to rust and corrosion.
+However, many homeowners are baffled when they spot rust stains on their stainless steel sink.
 One disadvantage of stainless steel is that, being made of thin metal, they tend to be noisier than most other sink materials, although better sinks apply a heavy coating of vibration-damping material to the underside of the sink.

-Enamel over cast iron is a popular material for kitchen and bathroom sinks.
-Heavy and durable, these sinks can also be manufactured in a very wide range of shapes and colors.
-Like stainless steel, they are very resistant to hot or cold objects, but they can be damaged by sharp impacts and once the glass surface is breached, the underlying cast iron will often corrode, spalling off more of the glass.
-Aggressive cleaning will dull the surface, leading to more dirt accumulation.
-Enamel over steel is a similar-appearing but far less rugged and less cost-effective alternative.

-Solid ceramic sinks have many of the same characteristics as enamel over cast iron, but without the risk of surface damage leading to corrosion.

-Plastic sinks come in several basic forms: